Energy, Power and Force

 is astonishingly old.
 It was probably first used to pump water (the

 Propeller or Airscrew?

 Propellers have also been called airscrew in the past, but this term may be misleading, because a propeller does not move like a mechanical screw through a rigid medium.
-You don't call a wing knife or slicer because it also does not slice through the air in the direction of its inclined mean line.
+You don't call a wing knife or slicer because it also does not slice through the air in the direction of its inclined mean plane.
 Each section of a propeller (or of a wing) has a certain angle of incidence and is moving through the air at its unique angle of attack - both are independent.
-On the other hand, a mechanical screw or a knife moves through a rigid material exactly in the direction which is given by its pitch or angle of incidence - a screw with different pitches along its radius would get stuck, a propeller does not.
+On the other hand, a mechanical screw or a knife moves through a rigid material exactly in the direction which is given by its pitch or angle of incidence - a screw with different pitches along its radius would get stuck, a propeller would not.

 Where do you want to go now?

 Design a Prop Optimum Propellers How a Propeller works

 Last update of this page: November 9th 1996